White Bean Soup with Ham and Rosemary

 - Soak beans 8 hours or longer in cold water, drain and rinse well.

-- Put beans, 2 quarts of stock or water/chicken base, and thyme in large soup kettle.
+- Put beans, 2 quarts of ham or chicken stock (or water with ham or chicken base), and thyme in large soup kettle.

 - Simmer 30 minutes.

 - While soup simmers, chop veggies and ham so that pieces are about 1/4 inch square.
 (If you’re using ham with a rind, cut it off and add to the simmering soup.)

 - Add celery, carrot, onion, and ham to soup pot and simmer 30 minutes more.